aristoteleo/spateo-release/docs/technicals/cell_segmentation.md

 Therefore, we implemented a simple method of integrating the Watershed-based segmentation into the deep-learning-based segmentation.
 For every label in the Watershed segmentation that does not overlap with any label in the deep-learning-based segmentation, the label is copied to the deep-learning-based segmentation.
 This effectively results in "filling the gaps" ("augmenting") in the deep-learning segmentation using the Watershed segmentation.

+## Identifying cytoplasm

+* {py:func}`spateo.preprocessing.segmentation.mask_cells_from_stain`

+Taking advantage of the fact that most nuclei labeling strategies also very weakly label the cytoplasm, cytoplasmic regions can be identified by using a very lenient threshold.
+Then, cells can be labeled by iteratively expanding the nuclei labels by a certain distance.

 ## RNA-only segmentation

 ### Density binning

 ### Negative binomial mixture model

 ### Belief propagation